Miller Analogies Test

 Eligibility: This test is accepted by some graduate schools in place of the GRE (Graduate Record Exams)

-Test fees: The fee for this exam is $70.00, payable by check made out to UofA or cash.
+Test fees: The fee for this exam is $80.00, payable by cash, check or credit card.

 ID Requirement: For examinees testing within their country of citizenship (American students) any government-issued identification such as passport, drivers license, state ID, and military ID are all acceptable.
 If you are not testing in your own country of citizenship, you MUST bring your passport in order to be tested.